melvin2016/linkedin-post-share/Readme.md

 The main class of the package.
 Takes an access token for the LinkedIn API as an argument.

-- `createPostWithImage(post: string, image: Blob, imageAlt?: string): Promise<boolean>`
+- `createPostWithImage(post: string, image: Buffer, imageAlt?: string): Promise<boolean>`
 Creates a post on LinkedIn with an image.
 Returns a Promise that resolves to true if the post was shared successfully, or false otherwise.

     - post - The text of the post.
-    - image - A Blob object representing the image to be shared.
+    - image - A Buffer.
     - imageAlt - Optional alternative text for the image.
 If not provided, a default value will be used.

 ### Contributing